 Many times customers ask about the process: What is involved in selling a real estate contract?
 Almost always it is much easier and quicker (and less painful) than selling the property.
 It's basically a 3 step process, but the important thing to remember is that the burden is on us -- and not you -- to make it work:

-We will discuss the property you sold, the basic transaction, and what you know about the buyer.
+We'll talk about the property you sold, the basic transaction, and what you know about the buyer.
 This will take about two to three minutes either over the phone or in person if you're nearby.
 You can complete the form on the right and we will contact you for this brief interview.

 Then then you will sign a simple form authorizing the escrow company to release information about the contract.
 This provides the exact payment history, a complete copy of the contract, and any other pertinent items from the escrow file, at a minimum of inconvenience to you.